 · ¿Te llevo a casa?

-- destination = the house (I am not there)
+- destination = my friend's home (we are not there)

 · Olvidé traer mi cartera.

-- destination = with me (where I am located)
+- destination = with me (where we are located)

 · Lleva estos libros al estante y trae los libros de historia.